turingschool/try-turing/fe-weekday/index.md

 - **12:20 - 1:00** Alumni Panel
 <br><br>

+## Intros

+We'd love to give everyone a chance to say hi, as well as do a mic check.
+Please share:
+- Your name and pronouns
+- Your location
+- What brought you here!
+<br><br>

 ## Goals

 - Build and customize a virtual Number Guesser Game [similar to this](https://codepen.io/turing-trycoding/full/abBpgNg)